wso2/docs-devant/en/docs/ai/rag-application.md

 ## Introduction

-Retrieval-Augmented Generation (RAG) is an AI framework that enhances Large Language Model (LLM) accuracy by providing contextual data sources.
+Retrieval-Augmented Generation (RAG) is an AI framework that improves how Large Language Models (LLMs) answer questions by giving them access to additional, relevant information.

+RAG works through two main processes, which are ingestion and retrieval.

+## RAG ingestion
 To make use of RAG effectively, data must be systematically ingested into vector databases.
 This process, known as RAG Ingestion, involves setting up a vector database, utilizing embedding models, processing source files and chunking data.
 Devant offers a platform to efficiently ingest and manage unstructured documents for RAG.
 This guide walks through the key steps of RAG Ingestion in Devant.

 Go to your Organization by selecting the organization from the **Organization** dropdown in the top left corner.
 Select **RAG Ingestion** from the **Admin** dropdown at the bottom of the left navigation.

-## Step 1: Initialize Vector Store
+### Step 1: Initialize Vector Store

 LLMs receive contextual information as numerical vectors (embeddings).
 A vector database stores these embeddings for efficient retrieval.
 Devant supports a wide range of vector databases like Pinecone, Weaviate, Chroma, and so on.